 Act Now for the Arctic Ocean

-Around the world, sea levels will continue to rise as ice sheets – including Greenland’s – retreat and collapse releasing freshwater into the ocean.
+Over the past four decades the overall volume of sea ice has decreased by a staggering 73 percent.
+Blue ocean events – days with no Arctic summer sea ice – could occur as soon as the 2030s.
+Sea levels will continue to rise threatening low-lying vulnerable regions, as ice sheets retreat and collapse releasing freshwater into the ocean.
 We are perilously close to tipping points that could lead to cascading and irreversible climate impacts unprecedented in human existence.

 What happens in the Arctic does not stay in the Arctic.
-It is time to act.

 - urgent action to halve ship climate impacts by 2030,